-From the 2014-15 reporting period, the first minimum standard in relation to specified gender equality indicators (GEIs) as set by the Minister in the Workplace Gender Equality (Minimum Standards) Instrument 2014, came into effect.
+Minimum standards relate to specified gender equality indicators (GEIs) and are set by the Minister in the Workplace Gender Equality (Minimum Standards) Instrument 2014.

-- Minimum standards represent the standard needed to achieve a particular objective under a GEI.
-To meet the minimum standard, relevant employers with 500 or more employees must have a policy or strategy in place that specifically supports gender equality in relation to one, or more, of the following GEIs.
-The related questions in the reporting questionnaire are also detailed below. - → GEI 1: gender composition of the workforce: 'Yes' to having a policy or strategy for any of the options 1.1 to 1.9
+Minimum standards represent the standard needed to achieve a particular objective under a GEI.
+To meet the minimum standard, relevant employers with 500 or more employees (in total within the corporate structure) must have a policy or strategy in place that specifically supports gender equality in relation to one, or more, of the following GEIs.
+The related questions in the reporting questionnaire are also detailed below.

+→ GEI 1: gender composition of the workforce: 'Yes' to having a policy or strategy for any of the options 1.1 to 1.9